Fans raise more than $3 million for Damar Hamlin's toy drive

 A cached version of the GoFundMe page shows that before Hamlin's collapse, the foundation had raised a little over $2,900.

-As of 8 a.m. on Tuesday, the fundraiser topped over $3.3 million in donations, 135,000% more than its goal.
+As of 8 a.m. on Tuesday, the fundraiser topped over $3.3 million in donations, far eclipsing its goal of $2,500.
 Thousands of fans across NFL teams shared words of support on the page, which GoFundMe verified on Twitter.

 Here is the verified GoFundMe Demar Hamlin started in December to help kids have a magical Christmas.— GoFundMe (@gofundme) January 3, 2023